dev-jatin-mehra/Car-Price-Prediction/README.md

 ## Overview

 This is a car price predictor application built using machine learning techniques.
-It predicts the price of a car based on various features such as brand, model, year, kms_driven and fuel_type.
+It predicts the price of a car based on various features such as brand, model, year, kms_driven and fuel_type(not deployed)

 ## Files